Skip to main content

 Test Parameters

-If you use the internal harness under ee/platform/load-testing, read the source and wrapper scripts first.
+If you use the internal sustained-load harness, read its source and wrapper scripts first.
 That tooling expects a specific environment shape and is better treated as a platform-team tool than as a generic end-user CLI.

 Results Interpretation